marrus-sh/MarketCommons2-Ecmascript/BREAKING.markdown

       headings (which is not something which should be easy).
     Also and importantly, this allows for the use of sigils which repeat a single character multiple times.

+ +  You can no longer specify attributes for a “default” block.

+    **Rationale:** It wasn’t really obvious that a line beginning with a `{` was actually setting the attributes for the paragraph.

  +  Literals are now processed differently :—